-New brand discovery is very often based on this exact concept, as businesses in competitive markets will look to make their mark latching onto answering customer queries rather than focusing their budget on advertising presentation.
+New brand discovery is very often based on this exact concept, as businesses in competitive markets will look to make their mark by latching onto answering customer queries rather than focusing their budget on advertising presentation.

 Search intent isn’t just important for practical brand promotional and financial reasons, it’s a way to help you understand what customers want and how you can better serve them in the future.

-It’s an exercise in long term research for your business, industry and the changing face of general customer habits.
+It’s an exercise in long-term research for your business, industry and the changing face of general customer habits.